course-details-portlet

 Further on evaluation

 The course is assessed with pass / fail.
-There are 5 different "arbeider" that must be passed in order to pass the course.
-In steps 1 and 2 there is one "arbeid" in each step, and in step 3 there are 3.
+There are 5 different "arbeider", both individual and in groups, that must be passed in order to pass the course.
 A "arbeid" includes several mandatory activities such as participation in scheduled activities and group work, as well as various assignments.
 Detailed information about the specific requirements for each "arbeid" will be provided at the beginning of the semester in which the mandatory activities are conducted.
 Each "arbeid" is weighted 20% and all "arbeider" must be approved and passed in order for the course to be passed.
 If not passed, a single "arbeid" can be repeated.
 Appeals of grades shall be made after each "arbeid".

 Specific conditions